yiisoft/docs/007-exceptions.md

 # 007 - Exceptions

-- Exception class name should be suffixed with `Exception`.
+- Exception class name must be suffixed with `Exception`.
+- Exception message should not end with dot.
+- `\InvalidArgumentException` must be used directly.
+There should be no exceptions inherited from it.
+- `\InvalidArgumentException` must never be caught.

 ## References